Full-day and half-day tours

 You can get more information on these and other tour destinations inside the Naturum visitor centre and in the book Abisko Tour tips.
 This book is for sale in naturum Abisko.

-- You can get information on cabins along Kungsleden from the Swedish Tourist Association, which operates the cabins.
+- Get information on cabins along Kungsleden from the Swedish Tourist Association, which operates the cabins.

 Follow the purple marked trail towards the Kårsavagge valley.
 After 600 m the path divides.
 Continue on parallel with the Abiskoeatnu river.
 The path here goes through a park-like birch forest and then on boardwalks across marshland.
 Eventually stately pine trees reveal themselves in the birchforest, and when you reach Kårsajåkken, there is a sparse primeval pine forest.
 You will find both capercaillies and squirrels here.
 From the bridge and upwards, there are many fine small waterfalls.